mammix2/boostcoin/doc/build-osx.md

 1. Clone the bitcoin source code and cd into `bitcoin`

         git clone https://github.com/mammix2/boostcoin
-        cd bitcoin
+        cd boostcoin

-2. Build bitcoin-core:
+2. Build boostcoin:

-    Configure and build the headless bitcoin binaries as well as the GUI (if Qt is found).
+    Configure and build the headless boostcoin binaries as well as the GUI (if Qt is found).

     You can disable the GUI build by passing `--without-gui` to configure.